JulienFleuret/CUDA-At-Scale-For-Enterprise-Final-Project-V1/README.md

 ## Code Organization

 - `cudaGPA/`: Contains all CUDA implementation code.
 Compilation generates a dynamic library.
+The compilation of this project will generate a library file named `libcuda_gpabf.so`  and a header file `cuda_gpabf.hpp`, which will be placed in `bin/lib` and `bin/include` respectively.
-- `neif/`: Holds NPPI implementation code.
-NEIF (NPPI EXTRA IMAGE FILTERING) generates a dynamic library.
+- `neif/`: Holds NPPI implementation code. "neif" stand (Nppi Extra Image Filtering) generates a dynamic library.
+The compilation of this project will generate a library file named `libnppi_extra_image_filtering.so`  and a header file `nppi_extra_image_filtering.hpp`, which will be placed in `bin/lib` and `bin/include` respectively.
 - `samples_gpa_lib/`: Backend for demo files.
 Provides a unified interface for both NPPI and CUDA implementations with OpenCV containers.
 Additionally, it contains OpenCV's and OpenCV CUDA's implementations, along with helper functions for the demonstration executables.
+The compilation of this project will generate a library file named `libgpa.so`  and a header file `gpa.hpp`, which will be placed in `bin/lib` and `bin/include` respectively.
-- `samples/`: Creates two executables, `demo1` and `demo2`. `demo1` applies the Gaussian-Polynomial Approximate Bilateral Filter (GPA-BF) to a single image.
-It compares the five GPA-BF implementations (OpenCV CPU, OpenCV-OpenCL, OpenCV-CUDA, NPPI, and custom CUDA) using Mean Square Error and displays execution times. `demo2` applies each GPA-BF implementation to a set of images.
+- `samples/`: Creates two executables, `demo1.exe` and `demo2.exe`. `demo1.exe` applies the Gaussian-Polynomial Approximate Bilateral Filter (GPA-BF) to a single image.
+It compares the five GPA-BF implementations (OpenCV CPU, OpenCV-OpenCL, OpenCV-CUDA, NPPI, and custom CUDA) using Mean Square Error and displays execution times. `demo2.exe` applies each GPA-BF implementation to a set of images.
+The executables are created in `bin/app`.
 - `bin/`: Created after compilation of all other projects.
 Contains a `header` folder and a `library` folder with header and library files from `cudaGPA`, `neif`, and `samples_gpa_lib`.
 Also includes `demo1` and `demo2` files.

 ### Arguments for `demo1`: